bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

     weight: 2

 ---
-{% include message_box.html type="note" title="Have a question or suggestion?" content=" Join the discussion on [How to use your own Docker image for your builds](http://discuss.bitrise.io/t/how-to-use-your-own-docker-image-for-your-builds/69). "%}

-There are two ways to use `docker` on [bitrise.io](https://www.bitrise.io/):
+On Bitrise, every single build runs in its own, separate virtual machine that is destroyed at the end of the build.
+On our Android stacks, we use Docker for this purpose.
+Our stacks have pre-installed Docker images but you can use your own custom image, and run custom Docker commands in your Workflow.
+There are two ways to use your own Docker configuration on Bitrise:

-1. Run `docker` commands yourself, for example, with a **Script** Step.
+1. Run `docker` commands yourself during your build.
+To do so, use one or more **Script** Steps.
-2. Use a Linux/Android Stack and set the environment docker image for the app on the **Stack** tab of the Workflow Editor.
+2. Set a custom image in the Workflow Editor.

-We recommend that you run `docker` commands with a **Script** Step as you should NOT CHANGE the base environment docker image on the **Stack** tab unless you really have to!
-Running the `docker` commands yourself during the build is way more flexible and provides an overall higher level of control.
+We recommend that you run `docker` commands with a **Script** Step as you should NOT CHANGE the base environment Docker image on the **Stack** tab unless you really have to!
+Running the `docker` commands yourself during the build is more flexible and provides an overall higher level of control.

 {% include message_box.html type="note" title="GitHub sample repository" content=" You can find a sample repository on [GitHub](https://github.com/bitrise-samples/minimal-docker), which is configured to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli). "%}

 ## Running docker commands with the Script Step during the build

-This is the recommended way of using docker both locally and on [bitrise.io](https://www.bitrise.io/).

-You have to:

-1. Add a **Script** Step to your workflow.
-2. Add the `docker` (or any other docker command such as `docker-compose`) you want to run.
-3. If you want to run the build on [bitrise.io](https://www.bitrise.io/), make sure that you select a Linux/Android Stack for the app; those Stacks have `docker` preinstalled and are ready to use out of the box.
+The recommended way of using a custom Docker configuration both locally and on [bitrise.io](https://www.bitrise.io/ "https://www.bitrise.io/"), is to add a Script Step to your Workflow to run Docker commands.
+You can use the same Step to authenticate yourself to a service such as Docker Hub and to run your selected image.

 We provide three examples on how to run Docker commands using our **Script** Step: